chase-lab/biodiversity_informatics/week_2/README.md

 - Use the Team Jam Boards above as a tool!

 ## Wrap-up
 What did you learn?
 What do you still want to learn?
-[Jot down your thoughts here](https://jamboard.google.com/d/1Vd8kaUZY2cUukV9WxD4HOHfAphPixi4MPMtLalY7_NM/edit?usp=sharing)
+[Jot down your anonymous thoughts here](https://jamboard.google.com/d/1Vd8kaUZY2cUukV9WxD4HOHfAphPixi4MPMtLalY7_NM/edit?usp=sharing)